CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 • Collateral Requirement – Usually none, as the card is government-backed

-• Government Guarantee Explanation – The Punjab government ensures security of funds and repayment management
+• Government Guarantee Explanation – The Punjab government ensures the security of funds and repayment management

 Key Terms & Conditions